JacksonBurns/MATLAB-Start-to-Finish/Lectures/Week-5/Week-5.md

 they conceal a lot of the relevant math behind the systems and, while excellent tools once you have mastered the basics, can interfere with your understanding.
 This may seem medieval, but we recommend setting up systems which require iterative calculation using **for** or **while** loops, at least until you really understand how they work.

 For an example, let's try and solve *sin(x)=1*.
-Pretend for now that inverse sin does not exist, because you won't normally have a closed-form solution.
+Pretend for now that inverse sin does not exist, because you won't normally have a closed-form, analytical solution.

 ### Pseudocode - stdying the workflow
 First, let's do some pseudocode so that we can understand the workflow.